stonepros/stone/doc/rados/operations/placement-groups.rst

 -----------------

 Allowing the cluster to automatically scale PGs based on usage is the simplest approach.
-Ceph will look at the total available storage and target number of PGs for the whole system, look at how much data is stored in each pool, and try to apportion the PGs accordingly.
+Stone will look at the total available storage and target number of PGs for the whole system, look at how much data is stored in each pool, and try to apportion the PGs accordingly.
 The system is relatively conservative with its approach, only making